SerenityOS/serenity/CONTRIBUTING.md

 * Touch anything outside the stated scope of the PR.
 * Iterate excessively on your design across multiple commits.
 * Use weasel-words like "refactor" or "fix" to avoid explaining what's being changed.
+* End commit message subject lines with a period.
 * Include commented-out code.
 * Write in C. (Instead, take advantage of C++'s amenities, and don't limit yourself to the standard C library.)
 * Attempt large architectural changes until you are familiar with the system and have worked on it for a while.